GalRaz/icatcher_plus/README.md

     ├── visualize.py            # All visualizations should go here
     ├── logger.py               # Logging functions should go here (including prints) ├── models.py               # All torch models go here
-    ├── data.py                 # All torch data loaders should go here (todo: adjust this to work with train.py) ├── preprocess.py           # All functions related to processing a raw dataset go here (such as lookit - mostly code from icatcher+, or any other dataset)
+    ├── data.py                 # All torch data loaders should go here ├── preprocess.py           # All functions related to processing a raw dataset go here (such as lookit - mostly code from icatcher+, or any other dataset)
     ├── options.py              # Use to parse command line arguments.
     ├── config.py               # Contains general configurations.
 Should be integrated into options.py.